How to Get Performance Management Right

 How can I monitor performance?

-There are a number of ways you can track, monitor and measure your team’s performance.
-One of the most important things is to keep it regular.
+There are a few ways you can track, monitor, and measure your team’s performance.

 Regular feedback